ligato/docs/docs/user-guide/concepts.md

 - protobuf message (`proto.Message`)
 - name template (optional)

-A single protobuf message represents by a single model.
+A single protobuf message represents a single model.

 ### Model Specification

-Model spec (specification) describes the model using the module, version and type fields:
+The model spec (specification) describes the model using the module, version and type fields:

-- `module` -  groups models belonging for the same configuration entity.
-For example, models for VPP configuration have vpp module, and models for Linux configuration have a linux module
+- `module` -  groups models belonging to the same configuration entity.
+For example, models for VPP configuration have a vpp module, and models for Linux configuration have a linux module
 - `version` - current version of the vpp-agent API.
 This value changes upon release of a new version.
 - `type` - keyword describing the given model (e.g. interfaces, bridge-domains, etc.)

 These three parts are used to generate a model prefix.
-The model prefix is part of a key and uses the following format:
+The model prefix is part of a key, which uses the following format:
 ```
 config/<module>/<version>/<type>/
 ```
-This is an important concept so let's look at some examples.
+This is an important concept so let's look at an example.

 Here is the key for a [VPP interface][vpp-keys]: